 Finding the right angle is not easy.
 I always take a look through a handheld camera and only set up a tripod when I find the right spot.

 It’s also important to find the right angle to create volume.
-Flowers can look really flat if they are photographed from above.
+Photographing flowers can look really flat.
+Try to capture macro shots in different angles.

 Depth of field